KLab-UT/HPC-and-slurm-intro/README.md

 Slurm is a workload manager used for job submission on HPC clusters so that multiple people can access compute nodes for their high-intensity computing needs.

-Move to the ```LonePeakLearner``` directory you created earlier
+Move to the ```BIOL_4310``` directory you created earlier

 ```
 cd ~/BIOL_4310
 ```

-You should have a bash script here called 'LonePeakLearner.sh' that appends 'hello world\n' to a an output file.
+You should have a bash script here called 'BIOL_4310.sh' that appends 'hello world\n' to a an output file.
 You can run this script on a compute node by converting your simple script to a batch script as described below (For more detailed instructions, see the [CHPC doc page](https://chpc.utah.edu/documentation/software/slurm.php#submit)

 To make your batch script, create a new bash script called ```q.SlurmNewbie.sh``` and add the following lines to the top of the file: